fkurz/enum-type/README.md

 }
 ```

-This is getting compiled to instances `CLUB`, `DIAMOND`, `HEART` and `SPADE` available as public static properties of CardSuit.
+and is getting compiled to instances `CLUB`, `DIAMOND`, `HEART` and `SPADE` available as public static properties of CardSuit.
 Therefore

 ```java
 CardSuit.class == CardSuit.CLUB.getClass() // true